tommasoravasio/scRNAseq-GNN-binary-tp53/README.md

 **Typical workflow:**
 1. Run the appropriate shell script(s) to generate data, graphs, or model results.
-2. Use the notebook to preprocess data (e.g., normalization), visualize, and analyze the outputs.
+2. Use the notebook to visualize, and analyze the outputs.
 3. Repeat as needed for different experiments or configurations.

 ## Results